The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 60X = 513 +10Y

-The cross section of both X and Y using both of these equations can be identify by either using an Algebra Calculator, graphing them out or working out the formulas yourself.
-Regardless the answer is:
+The cross section of both X and Y using both of these equations can be identified by either using an Algebra Calculator, graphing them out or working out the formulas yourself.
+Regardless, the answer is:

 10 Soul = 137.76 Potency